Immortality: Islam

 Islamic beliefs include the concept of spiritual immortality.
-Following death, Islam teaches a that a person will be judged consistent with their beliefs and actions and will embark unto their everlasting place.
-The Muslim who holds the five pillars of Islam will make an entrance into the Jannah, where they will inhabit eternally.
-In contrast, the kafir goes to hell.
+Following death, Islam teaches that a person will be judged consistent with their beliefs and actions and will embark unto their everlasting place.
+The righteous go to Jannah and others go to hell.
+However, not all Muslims and scholars agree whether hell is eternal or whether all of the condemned will eventually be forgiven and allowed to enter paradise.

 But give glad tidings to those who believe and work righteousness, that their portion is gardens, beneath which rivers flow.
 Every time they are fed with fruits therefrom, they say, 'Why, this is what we were fed with before,' for they are given things in similitude; and they have therein companions pure (and holy); and they abide therein forever.